 The central bank of a country is responsible for ensuring money supply in the economy by currency circulation.
 It also ensures that for fulfilling all the transactions, there should be appropriate currency in the system.

 This process cannot be implemented by the central bank alone, for this they require the help of commercial banks and their reserves.
 The commercial banks perform the function of credit creation in an economy.

-Therefore, the money that is created by the commercial banks is called credit money.
-This is achieved by the commercial banks in the form of providing loans and purchasing of securities.
+Therefore, the money that is created by the commercial banks is known as credit money.
+This is achieved by the commercial banks in the form of purchasing of securities and providing loans.
 Commercial banks facilitate the loans by utilising the deposits that are obtained from the public.

 There are restrictions on the amount of money that can be provided as credit from the total deposits that a bank obtains from the public.
 As per the rule, commercial banks need to maintain a certain portion of the public deposits as reserves with the central bank which will be used for meeting the immediate cash requirements of the depositors.

 Only after keeping aside the required amount of those reserves, the commercial banks are permitted to lend to individuals or businesses.

 The following formulae can be used to determine the total credit creation